0bSyd1aN/React_app/README.md

 - Displays a pop-up warning when there are unsaved changes, if the user tries to close the browser.

 ### 3. Rich Text Editors
-- Visualizes user data in a rich text editor powered by **TinyMCE**.
+- Visualizes user data in a rich text editor powered by **TipTap**.
 - Includes formatting options such as bold, italic, underline, and lists.
 - Data is persisted across sessions.